NGenesis/UdonCustomEventArgs/README.md

         // Store some event handlers to call later when OnPlayerTriggerEnter is triggered AddPlayerTriggerEventHandler(this, nameof(Test));
         AddPlayerTriggerEventHandler(AnotherBehaviour, nameof(SomeThirdPartyBehaviour.DoThing));

+        // Calling methods and getting their return value if(this.TryExecuteCustomEvent(nameof(GetSum), out int sum, 2, 3)) Debug.Log($"2 + 3 = {sum}"); // Displays "2 + 3 = 5"

+        // Calling methods with a delay
+        this.SendCustomEventDelayedSeconds(nameof(DelayedTest), 5f, EventTiming.Update, "This message appears later!"); // Displays "This message appears later!" after 5 seconds
+        this.SendCustomEventDelayedFrames(nameof(DelayedTest), 1, EventTiming.LateUpdate, "This message appears on the next frame!"); // Displays "This message appears on the next frame!" in the next frame
     }

     public override void Interact()